BigPolarBear1/factorization/README.md

 126249^2-13431013\*4\*9 = 15455293533 (3 x 3 x 3 x 3 x 3 x 3 x 43 x 79 x 79 x 79) </br>
 294581^2-13431013\*4\*49 = 84145487013 3 x 3 x 3 x 3 x 7 x 7 x 43 x 79 x 79 x 79 </br>

 These smooths are bogus.
-They are permutations of the same smooth.
+They are permutations of the same smooth just multiplying the linear coefficient by 3 or 7 and the quadratic coefficient by its squares.
 I do wonder... can we create such permutations with a single odd extra factor?
 That's something I need to experiment with.
 Because that would be an extremely powerful tool.